lbastigk/Nebulite/doc/Commands.md

 #### `ensure-array`

 ```
-Show available commands and their descriptions

-Help for function 'ensure-array':

 Ensure that a key is an array, converting a value to an array if necessary.

 Usage: ensure-array <key>